beautifuljunkie/apt-fast/README.md

 ```sh
 SOURCELIST='/etc/apt/sources.list'
 ```
-When you use the 'update-source' arg this is where it will add the fastest kali repo.
+When you use the 'update-source' arg this is where it will add the kaliest kali repo.
 Source repo will be unlocked by default
 ***!!!
 ANY OTHER KALI REPOS IN SOURCE LIST WILL BE REPLACED !!!***